aaronjc15128/aaronjc15128/README.md

 ### About Me

-* 💻  I've been coding for almost 7 years
+* 💻  I've been coding for over 7 years
-* 👨‍💻  I'm 14 years old
+* 👨‍💻  I'm 15 years old
 * 🌍  I'm based in the UK
 * 🎹  I play the Piano
 * 🏋️‍♂️  I like lifting weights